Cray-HPE/docs-csm/upgrade/README.md

 ## CSM major/minor version upgrade

-Follow one of these procedures when upgrading from CSM 1.5 to CSM 1.6 (regardless of patch version) or when upgrading from CSM 1.6.0 to CSM 1.6.1.
+Follow one of these procedures when upgrading from CSM 1.5 to CSM 1.6 (regardless of patch version) or when upgrading from CSM 1.6.0 to a newer patch version.
 (Additionally, in the unusual situation of upgrading from a pre-release version of CSM 1.6.0, then one of these procedure should be followed.)
+If the starting CSM version of the upgrade is 1.6.1 or later, then see [CSM patch version upgrade](#csm-patch-version-upgrade).

 There is no need to upgrade from CSM 1.5 to CSM 1.6.0, and then separately upgrade from CSM 1.6.0 to the latest patch release.
 The procedures in this section can be used to upgrade from CSM 1.5 directly to the